What do you do with a manuscript when you think it might be done? You PITCH IT.

 Do I have to come to Brampton to be a part of Pitch Perfect?

-No. In 2021, the Festival of Literary Diversity and all of its associated events will be taking place virtually.
-All of the Pitch Perfect sessions will take place over Skype, Zoom, or telephone–whatever works best for you and your chosen facilitator.
+No. In 2022, all of the Pitch Perfect sessions will be virtual and will take place over Skype, Zoom, or telephone–whatever works best for you and your chosen facilitator.

 What can I expect from the meeting?